-Your fee pays for three credits of undergraduate tuition, all transportation during the course, entry fees, four nights lodging in Athens and Olympia, a berth on the boat, all food on the boat and a few group meals off of it.
+Your fee pays for three credits of undergraduate tuition, all transportation during the course, entry fees, four nights lodging in Athens, a berth on the boat, all food on the boat and a few group meals off of it.
 The fee does not include transportation to and from Athens, most meals off the boat, and the optional dives.
 The instructors will provide advice about air travel.
-Mr Lehmann will offer an introduction to Modern Greek during the spring semester and Mr Stone will offer a course leading to scuba certification.
+Mr Stone will offer a course leading to scuba certification.

 Students register for academic credit through the Division of Continuing Education at the University of South Dakota.
 Students from outside the SD regental system can arrange for transfer of academic credit to their own institutions.
-Each student accepted into the program must pay a deposit of \$500 by 2 December.
+Each student accepted into the program must pay a deposit of \$500 by 1 December.
 This deposit reserves the yachts and rooms and cannot be refunded.
-The balance of the fee must be paid at or before the meeting on 31 March.
+The balance of the fee must be paid at or before the meeting on 29 March.
 The instructors advise students to consider trip insurance.
 Three students with sailing experience will serve as first mates.
 These students will receive a fee reduction of \$500 each.